Eric-Canas/QReader/README.md

 On **Windows**:

-If you see an ugly ImportError related with `lizbar-64.dll`, install the [vcredist_x64.exe](https://www.microsoft.com/en-gb/download/details.aspx?id=40784) from the _Visual C++ Redistributable Packages for Visual Studio 2013_
+Rarely, you can see an ugly ImportError related with `lizbar-64.dll`.
+If it happens, install the [vcredist_x64.exe](https://www.microsoft.com/en-gb/download/details.aspx?id=40784) from the _Visual C++ Redistributable Packages for Visual Studio 2013_

 On **Linux**:
 ```bash